 1977 A massive power failure blacks out New York City around 9:30 PM, halting the second acts of many Broadway shows.
 Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply, many brokers sell tickets for that night at face value.

-1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theatre.
+1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theater.
 The play is about a Scottish housewife who, on a trip to North Africa to reunite with her estranged sister, kills a Muslim man who attempted to rape her.
 The production is helmed by Dave Mowers.

 2000 Cousins Robbie and Steve Fox premiere their new musical The Gift at the Tiffany Theatre in Hollywood, California.
 The show, about five thirtysomething guys who face their own mortality when an exotic dancer at a bachelor party brings an unexpected gift, is directed by Andy Fickman.
 The cast features Alicia Witt, Robert Torti, James Barbour, and Burke Moses.